 1.3 These procedures should be followed where:

 - an employee’s attendance level falls below the University’s agreed standards;

 - the pattern or amount or reason for absence(s) gives cause for concern;

-- at any time the School/Directorate are not satisfied with the reasons for absence as notified (if deemed appropriate this may be dealt with in line with the relevant disciplinary procedure).
+- at any time the School/Department are not satisfied with the reasons for absence as notified (if deemed appropriate this may be dealt with in line with the relevant disciplinary procedure).